espressomd/espresso/doc/sphinx/io.rst

   * Pickling support of the Espresso system instance and contained objects such as bonded and non-bonded interactions and electrostatics methods.
 However, there are many more combinations of active interactions and algorithms then can be tested.

   * The active actors, i.e., the content of `system.actors`, are checkpointed.
 For lattice Boltzmann fluids, this only includes the parameters such as the lattice constant (`agrid`).
 The actual flow field has to be saved separately with the lattice-Boltzmann specific methods
-    `:meth:espressomd.lb.HydrodynamicInteraction.save_checkpoint`
+    :meth:`espressomd.lb.HydrodynamicInteraction.save_checkpoint`
-    and loaded via `:meth:espressomd.lb.HydrodynamicInteraction.load_checkpoint` after restoring the checkpoint
+    and loaded via :meth:`espressomd.lb.HydrodynamicInteraction.load_checkpoint` after restoring the checkpoint

   * References between Python objects are not maintained during checkpointing.
 For example, if an instance of a shape and an instance of a constraint containing the shape are checkpointed, these two objects are equal before checkpointing but independent copies which have the same parameters after restoring the checkpoint.
 Changing one will no longer afect the other.

   * The state of the cell system as well as the MPI node grid are checkpointed.
 Therefore, checkpoints can only be loaded, when the script runs on the same number of MPI ranks.

-  * Checkpoints are not compatible between different Espresso versions.
+  * Checkpoints are not compatible between different |es| versions.

   * Checkpoints may depend on the presence of other Python modules at specific versions.
 It may therefore not be possible to load a checkpoint in a different environment than where it was loaded.

-For additional methods of the checkpointing class, see :cls:`espressomd.checkpointing.Checkpointing`.
+For additional methods of the checkpointing class, see :class:`espressomd.checkpointing.Checkpoint`.

 .. _Writing H5MD-Files: